transport-data/portal/frontend/md/terms-and-conditions/terms-and-conditions.md

 ### 6\.
 Limitation of Liability

-To the fullest extent permitted by law, \[Transport Data Commons\] shall not be liable for any indirect, incidental, special, consequential, or punitive damages arising out of or related to your use of the Portal.
+To the fullest extent permitted by law, Transport Data Commons shall not be liable for any indirect, incidental, special, consequential, or punitive damages arising out of or related to your use of the Portal.

 ### 7\.
 Indemnification

-You agree to defend, indemnify, and hold harmless \[Transport Data Commons\], its affiliates, and their respective officers, directors, employees, and agents from and against any claims, liabilities, damages, judgments, awards, losses, or expenses arising out of your violation of these Terms.
+You agree to defend, indemnify, and hold harmless Transport Data Commons, its affiliates, and their respective officers, directors, employees, and agents from and against any claims, liabilities, damages, judgments, awards, losses, or expenses arising out of your violation of these Terms.

 ### 8\.
 Termination